ShipSpace

 ShipSpace was an interactive maritime museum in Inverness, Scotland.
 The museum was situated along the historic Caledonian Canal at the Muirtown Basin.
-The 1:10 scale Titanic model was one of the main attractions.
+A 1:10 scale Titanic model constructed from 3 caravans was one of its main attractions, which contained three main rooms: a Parisian-styled café, a replica bridge, and a Marconi radio communications room.

 Inside the museum building there were various interactive exhibits, photos, posters and information about the ship available as well as a rolling film that showed divers going down to the sunken ship.